thinkinglabs/thinkinglabs.github.io/_posts/2021-10-25-on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 When comments or issues arise from a review, engineers must get back into the context of the pull request.
 This context switching again takes time and introduces delays.
 These code review issues also initiate rework happening far too late in the process.

-Not to speak about the time wasted in the regular ping-pongs between the reviewee and reviewer.
+Not to speak about the time wasted in the regular ping-pongs between the reviewee and the reviewer.

 Lastly, I want to make this vital observation.
 Regularly one does not know what the purpose is of a code review, what kind of things should come out of a code review, except "*it is better when more eyes have seen the code*".
 Thereby, the real question "*when is something good or not*" remains unanswered.